 - Be open to trying alternatives to mayonnaise for your topping mixture.
 Some ingredients freeze better than others.

-- Prepare entire tomato pie but do not bake.
+- Prepare the entire tomato pie but do not bake.
 Freeze unbaked and simply pull out and bake when you’re ready to serve.

 We hope that this guide is informative and will help you freeze your tomato pie with the best results.
 We invite you to take a look at some common questions below for additional information.